Are Short Detox Programs Right for Everyone?

-Generally, there are two detox options for people who need, or want, quick results.
+Generally, there are two detox options for people who need or want, quick results.

 - Anesthesia-Assisted Rapid Opioid Detox: This form of rapid detox takes three days and is designed for opiate addiction.
-After initial examination and medical tests—blood work-up, physical exam, an EKG—the patient is given general anesthesia so that opiates are brushed or removed from brain receptors.
+After an initial examination and medical tests—blood work-up, physical exam, an EKG—the patient is given general anesthesia so that opiates are brushed or removed from brain receptors.
 Healthcare professionals, because of the inherent risk of undergoing general anesthesia, then closely monitor patients for 24 hours or so.
 Additionally, a NIDA-funded study found that withdrawal is no easier for patients using this form of detox.

 - Rapid Detoxification: The second type of detox is longer—usually seven or eight days—and some would say safer, than the anesthesia-assisted rapid detox.
 Instead of anesthesia, patients are given IV drugs like Naltrexone to keep them comfortable during the detox and physical withdrawal process.

 Both the rapid detox and the longer detox include an exit consultation and mutually agreeable recovery plan.

 Medical detox programs are a good option for addicts looking to gain a quick return on a smaller investment, particularly when compared to the cost of most inpatient programs.
 These programs are especially appealing to people who can’t afford to take time off work, are high-level executives, or who feel shame from a stigma-induced environment.

 However, it’s important to mention that medical detox programs are not without risk.
 While getting a jump start on recovery may initially be seen as a good thing, in the long run, is a “quick fix” the best option?

 What if medical detoxes, in an effort to relieve the initial pain of physical withdrawal symptoms, shield a person from the basic building blocks of early recovery, like connecting with others who are newly sober and relating to their stories?